probabll/probabll.github.io/slides/gourmet-september-13-2021-mbr/slide-deck.md

 Think of the NMT model as a bag of tokens, each token is a translation, if you put your hand in it and get a token, there's a probability $p(y|x,\theta)$ that you will get $y$.

-* Drawing samples like that is easy in NMT because of the way the model decomposes the probability of the total as a product of probability of the parts.
+* Drawing samples like that is easy in NMT because of the way the model decomposes the probability of the total as a product of probabilities, one for each word in context from left-to-right.

 ---